 With its creamy base and soothing properties, shea butter is a great skin soother.

 In a 2015 study involving 25 people with mild to moderate eczema, those who used a cream containing shea butter three times a day for two weeks had 79 percent less skin itching and a 44 percent increase in skin hydration.

 Shea butter can also treat other skin conditions, such as psoriasis, cuts, and scrapes.

 Shea butter is known to help reduce inflammation, which may help explain why at least one study (albeit it an old one, from 1979) found it could reduce nasal congestion.

-In this study, people with seasonal allergies applied shea butter to the inside of their nostrils.
+In , people with seasonal allergies applied shea butter to the inside of their nostrils.
 All of them had clear airways within 1.5 minutes and easier breathing that lasted up to 8.5 hours.

 According to a 2014 review of studies in the American Journal of Life Sciences, shea butter has been shown to boost collagen production in rats.
 Collagen helps plump up skin and reduce the look of wrinkles.

 The same paper notes that shea butter can also help absorb ultraviolet (UV) radiation from the sun — an important factor in skin damage.
 However, doctors still recommend that you use sunscreen.